nahilmemon/neighborhood-map/README.md

     * Note: node.js can be downloaded [here](https://nodejs.org/en/download/) and npm can subsequently be installed using the instructions found [here](https://www.npmjs.com/get-npm)
 4. Start the development server using the following command:
     * `npm start`
-5. While the server is running in the background, browse the website at: [http://localhost:3000](http://localhost:3000)
+5. While the server is running in the background, browse the website at: [http://localhost:3000](http://localhost:3000).
+    * Note: This version does not enable a service worker.

 ## Minimum Requirements
 The minimum requirements of this project involved: